<img height="1" width="1" src="https://www.facebook.com/tr?id=130722677646984&amp;ev=PageView &amp;noscript=1">

 The Alpine System

-So we have now determined that out of the three systems, structural steel and timber are the strongest and most durable materials to use when building a shed.
+We have now determined that out of the three systems, structural steel and timber are the strongest and most durable materials to use when building a shed.
 The question now is what is different about the Alpine Building system?

 Alpine uses a unique combination of structural steel rafters and timber poles and framing; this means that maximum durability and larger clearspans up to 20.0m can be achieved while maintaining the cost-effectiveness of timber.
 The durability of this system also means that the Alpine designs come with a 50-year building consent.
 Typically a roll-form steel shed will only come consented for 25 years.

 The Alpine rafters feature a birdproof design.
 The purlins sit between the rafters leaving nowhere for birds to perch or nest in the roof area.
 This helps to maintain a sanitary and hygienic working environment inside the shed while protecting any equipment stored inside.
-The design of the Alpine steel rafters also leads to faster build times, as outlined in our recent j-cleats vs joist hangers article
+The design of the Alpine steel rafters also leads to faster build times, as outlined in our j-cleats vs joist hangers article

 Alpine stocks all the poles and timber for framing in-house, and strict quality control checks are carried out at three points.
 Firstly, the packs of wet timber are strip-stacked.
 This means that every board is re-stacked with a bearer between each layer.
 This allows the timber to air dry evenly over the course of several weeks.
 While the restacking is taking place, any timber of substandard quality is set aside and discarded.